sofacoustics/SOFAlizer-for-Unity/README.md

-# SOFAlizer for Unity
+# SOFAlizer for Unity 1.0.0

 SOFAlizer is a SOFA-based audio spatializer for Unity.
 It is a Unity [native plugin](https://docs.unity3d.com/Manual/NativePlugins.html).
 It loads sets of spatial filters so-called [HRTFs](https://en.wikipedia.org/wiki/Head-related_transfer_function) stored in [SOFA](https://www.sofaconventions.org/) files and renders spatial audio based on a selected HRTF set.
 The output is a binaural signal intended to be listened to via headphones.

+Currently only Windows is supported.

 Installation:
 -------------

-Compile libmysofa:
-* Download libmysofa from https://github.com/hoene/libmysofa (Clone in git)
-* The directory "libmysofa" must be at the same level as the directory "SOFA-Spatializer-for-Unity".
-* Start libmysofa.sln in libmysofa in Visual Studio
-* Rebuild mysofa (Release, x64)

 Compile SOFAlizer DLL:
 * Start NativeCode\VisualStudio\AudioPluginSOFA.sln